 Orna Bader leads BTF's neighborhood development in Beit Shean.
 Her areas of expertise are education, project management, training and coaching in management development.
-She has recently retired from the Ministry of Education where she held a number of special advisor roles to the Director General in technology, reducing inequalities in the Arab sector.
+She has recently retired from the Ministry of Education where she held a number of special advisor roles to the Director-General in technology, reducing inequalities in the Arab sector.
 Prior to leading BTF’s neighborhood development work, she managed BTF’s program in Jizr-a-Zarqa.

-Erica Dyson is BTF's business analyst.
+Erica Dyson is BTF's business analyst and designer.
 She specializes in program evaluation and data visualization.
 She has directed socio-economic regeneration programs and public/private partnerships for many years.
 Her areas of expertise are project management, social housing, partnership agreements and city strategic planning.
 Before making aliya, she was a visiting professor at Salford University Center for the Built Environment, an evaluator of public sector projects for the UK government, a former chair of small theater and board director of two social housing companies.

 Meirav Yaniv is in charge of BTF's program to build readiness for the arrival of the railway that will connect the region to Haifa.
 The program will maximize the benefits of the new infrastructure for regional growth, entrepreneurship, better job prospects, employee retention and increased quality of life.
-Meirav has a Masters in Social-Industrial psychology and is a specialist in project management, human resources and business development.
+Meirav has a Masters in Social-Industrial psychology and is a specialist in project management, human resources, and business development.

 The Jewish Federation of Cleveland helps to make Jewish education and Jewish camping affordable, stands up for Israel, and connects people socially and culturally to their heritage in countless ways.
 We respond to emergencies near and far, from Haiti to the Jersey shore.